make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

   1. Generating random-looking terrain on the planet
   1. How we view the planet from space

-# Feature 1: Generating points at random locations
+# Feature: Generating points at random locations

 - Rather than using a detailed image of a real planet, suppose that we want to generate the planet's terrain procedurally